pete-machine/torchbricks/README.md

 - [x] Remove README.md header
 - [x] Make an export to onnx function
 - [x] Make it optional if gradients can be passed through NonTrainableBrick without weights being optimized
-- [ ] Refactor MetricCollection to have flag to return metrics.
+- [x] Refactor Metrics: Create BrickMetricCollection and BrickSingleMetric and create flag to return metrics.
 - [ ] Update README.md to match the new bricks.
   - [ ] Start with basic bricks example.
   - [ ] Use loss-function to show that Phase decided on what is being executed.